 Atlanta, GA.
 Team Draft’s fifth annual Lung Cancer Survivors Super Bowl Challenge kicked off on November 1, 2018.
 This unique fund raising challenge gives lung cancer survivors the opportunity to raise funds for public awareness and cutting-edge research that is giving new hope to those battling this often misunderstood disease.
 The top three fundraisers, Patty Watkins, Gina Hollenbeck and Jeff Meckstroth were announced on December 31, 2018.

-Gina and Greg Hollenbeck are heading to the Taste of the NFL in Atlanta, GA
+Gina and Greg Hollenbeck represented Team Draft at the Taste of the NFL and Super Bowl 53 in Atlanta, GA.

-Jeff and Rhonda Meckstroth are heading to the 2019 NFL Pro Bowl in Orlando, FL.
+Jeff and Rhonda Meckstroth represented Team Draft during the 2019 NFL Pro Bowl week in Orlando, FL.

-The survivors will have an opportunity to share their powerful stories with key individuals with influence from across the country.
+The survivors earned the opportunity to share their powerful stories with key individuals with influence from across the country.

 **The Challenge is over but the fundraising continues until the day after the Super Bowl, February 4, 2019 at 3amEST/12amPST.